Waltham Forest London Borough Council elections: 2006-2010

 The by-election was called following the resignation of Cllr.
 Imran Abrahim.

 The by-election was called following the death of Cllr.
 John M. Gover.

 The by-election was called following the death of Cllr.
 John D. Beanse and the resignation of Cllr.
 John N. H. Penstone due to ill health.

 The by-election was called following the death of Cllr.
 John F. Walter.

 2010-2014

 The by-election was called following the resignation of Cllr.
 Edwin J. Northover.

 2014-2018

 The by-election was triggered by the death of Councillor Nadeem Ali, of the Labour Party.

+2018-2022

+The by-election was triggered by the death of Councillor Geoff Walker, of the Conservative Party.

+The by-election was triggered by the death of Councillor Chris Robbins, of the Labour Party.

+The by-election was triggered by the resignation of Councillor Yemi Osho, of the Labour Party.

+2022-2026

+The by-election was triggered by the resignation of Alistair Strathern MP, of the Labour Party.